AMRAP, EMOM, WOD, TABATA – what does it all mean?

 One concept that I’m always talking to my students about as a yoga instructor is the idea of Svadhyaya or self-study.
 If you’ve ever been to a yoga class, you may have been encouraged to listen to your body or only go as far as is comfortable for you.
 These phrases help us be more aware of what brings us harm or comfort in class - and life.
 One benefit of this awareness in class is to minimise physical injury.

 HIIT and CrossFit are high-intensity forms of exercise, so they may not be the right choice for everyone.
-For instance, if you have a health condition, injury or have limited bodily awareness.
+For instance, if you have a health condition, injury, or limited bodily awareness.
 According to Healthline , some common CrossFit injuries can include:

 - Lower back pain